jonilices/NLP_Learning_Time/README.md

 This is a showcase of some of the projects I've been doing during my learning process.
 Please, take it easy, I'm just learning.
 If you have any comments, write me at joni.lices@gmail.com.

+> If you want to know more about the packages I've been using and its versions, check them below.

+## Project 1
+In this project, Itested some of the basic features of NLP, such us exploring features of NLTK, sentence tokenizing, etc.
 <hr>

 ## Projects made in an environment with the following packages: